urbanairship/ruby-library/README.md

 ## Functionality

+####BETA Release
 Version 3.0 is a major upgrade and backwards incompatible with earlier versions.
-This release focuses on support for the new version 3 push API.
+This BETA release focuses on support for the new version 3 push API.
 There is also a major reorganization of the codebase.

+####Forthcoming Release
-To encourage the use of our SDK, which takes care of proper channel registration, support for device token registration has been removed.
-Support for v1 endpoints has also been removed and support for:
+To encourage the use of our SDK, which takes care of proper channel registration, support for device token registration will been removed.
+Support for v1 endpoints will also be removed and support for:

 * blackberry pin lookup,
 * lookup and listing for device tokens, and
 * sending to device tokens

-has been moved from v1 to v3.
+will be moved from v1 to v3.

 ## Installation